jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 May 10, 2026
 https://youtu.be/FzpEseXpwKI?si=ohUBWVGr7pT-aQNk&t=110

-### Part
+### Epilogue

 The world is always falling apart.
 You know that by now.
-On Mars, on Venus, anywhere—entropy never stops.
+Entropy never stops.
+Not on Mars, Venus, definitely not here.
 Every animal answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The game is the same.

 Natural selection picks whoever builds faster and contributes more to their ecosystem.
+You can be motivated by and identify as anything you think best.
+Some animals love their offspring, some simply follow instinct.
+But the only way to communicate value to natural selection is building material adaptations.

 I only came across Dr. Reich's work as I was finishing this book, and this finding struck me: selection on the traits he measured was strong in the Bronze Age and has flatlined over the last two thousand years.
-I'm just starting to delve into this new field.
+I'm just starting to delve into this young field.
 But as I've argued throughout this book, my reading is that selection didn't stop—it moved from weighing our bodies to weighing our tools, right as powerful technologies like steel, sails, and scrolls took over functions like building, moving, and remembering.
 Our older adaptations, like the skin, eye, and hair colors we inherited, are effectively tailbones now.
 Relics of a world that selected flesh, living inside an ecosystem that selects tools.

 This observation was always there to be realized, like universal gravitation or bacteria in a wound.
 We just haven't built the framework to see it—and that isn't anyone's fault.

 New ideas have always had a hard road.
 Semmelweis begging doctors to wash their hands, Baran begging telephone engineers to make packet-based communication networks.
-Throughout history, entire civilizations fell rather than make and share tools with its members.
+Throughout history, entire civilizations fell rather than make and share tools with their members.

-Techvolution is simply prioritizing the creation, testing, and adoption of tools in our personal, political, and economic lives.
+Techvolution is simply the awareness of this long-standing fact.
+It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Evolution and the scientific method, turned on ourselves, to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
-Founding a new civilization is never the hard part.
+Founding a new civilization is never the hardest part.
 It's evolving one without conflict that's proven so hard for us.

 None of this means abandoning your identities or communities.
 I practice cultural dance, cheer loudly for my country, believe in a religion.
 But I do those for the same reason I exercise: they feed those relics that still fulfill a human life.
 Even so, I know my calories, heat, and electricity come from the tools and ecosystem I inhabit and that others operate.